 It may be that your home has a window AC unit or a central cooling system in place already.
 While window units are acceptable for cooling down one or two small-sized rooms, they are neither economical nor efficient.
 Moreover, window units are rarely quiet when in use.
 These small and typically noisy systems work extremely hard to create cooler indoor temperatures and they consequently use a lot of energy in the process.
 Although their up-front cost is cheap, the costs of routinely using a window AC can be incredibly high.
 It’s also important to note that their method of installation and their position create gaps and cracks that allow conditioned air to flow back outside.

-While central cooling is more efficient by far than window AC equipment, there are a number of cost-increasing challenges that homeowners face when using central AC in older homes.
+While central cooling is more efficient by far than window AC equipment, there are several cost-increasing challenges that homeowners face when using central AC in older homes.
 To start, unless a current AC system has been replaced within the last 10 years, it doesn’t boast the most modern and efficient cooling capabilities.
 Running an outdated system that’s not streamlined for supporting the needs of the home can be just as costly and frustrating as using a window AC.
 In instances in which ductwork already exists, replacing outdated central cooling equipment will result in significant savings over time.
 It will also dramatically improve overall home comfort and boost the resale value of the property.

 If your home lacks ductwork and you’re interested in installing central AC, be prepared for a major home renovation that’s both expensive and likely to significantly alter indoor aesthetics.
-Installing whole-house ductwork post-construction generally entails a lot of planning, work and concessions.
+Installing whole-house ductwork post-construction generally entails a lot of planning, work, and concessions.
 Homeowners will lose interior space with post-construction ductwork, and the indoor environment will look noticeably different after the work is done.

 Minor Structural Modifications for Keeping the Home Cool